 Exit the Link Configuration Tool to save the new link configuration information.

 After you have created an external Monitor domain and configured a link from it to an MTA, you are ready to configure the Monitor Agent for performance testing.

 On Linux, at the Monitor Agent Web console, click , then scroll down to the section.

 Fill in the fields:

-Domain Name for GroupWise Monitor: Select the external Monitor domain that you configured for system performance testing.
+Domain to send messages to: Select the external Monitor domain that you configured for system performance testing.

 You might need to restart the Monitor Agent in order to see the new Monitor domain in the drop-down list.